 Below is a description of possible nonbonded methods.
 For simple potentials, the hard coded variants are often the fastest option.
 For better performance, it is recommended to use nonbonded_splined in place of the more robust nonbonded method.
-To check that the combined potential is splined correctly, set to_disk=true to print to A-B_tabulated.dat the exact and splined combined potentials between species A and B.

 6.3.1 Mass Center Cutoffs